alexandre-dos-reis/adonis-js-tuto-blog/README.md

 # Adonis-JS-Tuto-Blog

-A blog site example of the Adonis JS 5 framework running with Bootstrap 5, Webpack Encore, Sass and a MySQL DB.
+A blog site example of the Adonis JS 5 framework running with Bootstrap 5, Webpack Encore, Sass and a MariaDB container.

 This is based on a [tutorial made by Grafikart](https://www.youtube.com/watch?v=i51olb4HBgU).